MilosM00/MilosM00/README.md

 Hello, I am Milos Milijasevic from Serbia and I do web development.
 I really enjoy learning new programming languages and frameworks like JavaScript and PHP.
 I also enjoy working in SQL in fact I used to do Backend development in CakePHP, but I set focus on Frontend, I like it better.
 #
 ### Skills:
-- 💻 HTML / CSS / Bootstrap / WordPress
+- 💻 HTML / CSS / Bootstrap / WordPress / C# / SQL
 #
 - 🌱 I’m currently learning JavaScript
 - 🎖 My goal is to find a job.